 A company's gross profit margin has a major impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors may ultimately determine the winner in a competitive market, making it a critical metric to track for the long-term investor.
 Roku's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 44.5% this quarter, up 2.5 percentage points year on year.

 For internet subscription businesses like Roku, these aforementioned costs typically include customer service, data center and infrastructure expenses, and royalties and other content-related costs if the company's offering includes features such as video or music services.
 After paying for these expenses, Roku had $0.44 for every $1 in revenue to invest in marketing, talent, and the development of new products and services.

 Roku's gross margins have been trending down over the last 12 months, averaging 45.6%.
 This weakness isn't great as Roku's margins are already far below other consumer internet companies and suggest shrinking pricing power and loose cost controls.

 User Acquisition Efficiency

-Earnings & Free Cash Flow
+Profitability & Free Cash Flow

-Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
-Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.
+Investors frequently analyze operating income to understand a business's core profitability.
+Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Key Takeaways from Roku's Q1 Results
+Key Takeaways from Roku's Q4 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.